hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 Navigate to the `raw_fastq` directory, which is inside the `unix_lesson` directory.
 This directory contains FASTQ files from a next-generation sequencing dataset.

-The '*' character is a shortcut for "everything".
+The '*' character is a shortcut for "zero or more characters".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

 ```bash
 $ ls *fq
 ```

-This lists every file that ends with a `fq`.
+This lists every file that begins with zero or any number of characters followed by a `fq`.
 This command:

 ```bash
 $ ls /bin/*sh